 The ancient city of Qohaito is believed to have a large number of archaeological objects hidden in its ground.
 About 80 to 90% of the site remains to be excavated.
 The patches of cultivated land between the buildings suggest that Qohaito was a garden city.
 Its altitude, pleasant weather, and building style suggest that Qohaito was home to some rich merchants.
 At some point, as a stop on the trade route between Adulis and Aksum.
 Some may, at some point in history, tourists,’ and archaeological attractions in and around Qohaito are.

-Pre Christian Temple of Mariam Wakino
+Pre-Christian Temple of Mariam Wakino

 Rock art in the Adi Alauti cave

-Rock art in the Adi Alauti cave is one of the most famous and most important ancient rock art in the world.
+Rock art in the Adi Alauti cave is one of the world’s most famous and most important ancient rock art.
 The cave has nearly 100 paintings of cattle, antelopes, and lions.
 The art shows early humans’ interests in aesthetics and their skills in drawing and painting.

 Mount Ambasoira – The Highest Peak in Eritrea

-Matara or Metera Archeological Site
+Matara Archeological Site